WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 1. Open the **WorkerRole.cs** file located in the **QueueProcessor_WorkerRole** project.

 1. The worker role will read the **Queue** for notification messages.
 First, you need to get a queue reference.
-To do this, add following highlighted code in the **Run** method.
+To do this, add the following highlighted code in the **Run** method.

 	(Code Snippet - _GettingStartedWindowsAzureStorage_ - _Ex3-QueueWorkerAccount_)
 	<!-- mark:6-11 -->